-Behaviors such as opens and clicks are scored when the scoring model is initially turned on.
+When you turn on the scoring model for the first time, it will start scoring behaviors such as opens and clicks.
 You can add all 'opens' to your lead score from a particular email.

 Retroactively update contact scoring

 - Create a query with the criteria 'Has opened email (your email name)'.

 - Save and calculate the query.

 - Enter a field nameand field type to add a database field.

 - Select Set field values on the database Summary page.

 - Choose the new numeric field you added to your database in the Select contact source

 - Choose Only contacts who > Opened under Set values for.